tomhoule/homepage/content/post/intro.md

 what we want, and mathlib [apparently supports them](https://leanprover-community.github.io/mathlib-overview.html).

-I hope this attitude of digging just as deep as I need in order to make progress is going to work out.
+I hope this attitude of digging just as deep as I need to in order to make progress is going to work out.

-After a little while digging into how to import mathlib (combination of using the right lean version in `leanpkg.toml`, learning the existence of `import` statements, and the right `leanpkg` invocations), I realize working with fields won't let you use convenient numeric notations.
+After a little while digging into how to import mathlib (combination of using the right lean version in `leanpkg.toml`, learning the existence of `import` statements, and the right `leanpkg` invocations), _Note added later: use `leanproject` instead if you want to avoid mathlib compilation, it is very time-consuming_.
+I realize working with fields won't let you use convenient numeric notations.
 I try real numbers — appropriately located at `data.real.basic` in mathlib — only to realize that reflexivity doesn't work for things as simple as `5 - 3 = 2`.
 Looking at the source for the `data.real.basic` module, it seems like many definitions are non-computable.
 It makes sense, because real numbers aren't the floats we know and love, π isn't some approximation but really π, and we can't compute that.
 I don't know whether Lean can "specialize" computable instances automatically, and detect that even though `5` and `3` are real numbers in this context, `5 - 3` is computable.
 I'd have to know more about representations of reals to know if it's a temporary limitation in mathlib or something deeper.
 So I go with rational numbers for the examples involving reflexivity. `α` is a field, rational numbers are a field, so it works out nicely.

 The consequences of the properties of multiplication give rise to two nice examples we can prove in Lean: